breakosaur/breakosaur.github.io/docs/pixel-sky-creator/add-a-new-dither-sprite.md

 Pixel Sky Creator supports the use of any sprite as a dither pattern, so long as the sprite's texture satisfies the following criteria:
 - it must only contain pixels whose alpha value is either `0` (fully transparent) or `1` (fully opaque)
 - its pixel data must be readable
-- the data must not be Crunch compressed
+- it must not be Crunch compressed

 ## How it works